ridhomain/dws/repomix-output.md

 		} else {
 			isOwner = false
 			if ownerPodID == "" {
-				// This case is defensive and should ideally not be reached if GetOwningPodForMessageRoute behaves as expected (returning error for no owner). h.logger.Error(connCtx, "Internal logic inconsistency: ownerPodID is empty after GetOwningPodForMessageRoute succeeded.
+				h.logger.Error(connCtx, "Internal logic inconsistency: ownerPodID is empty after GetOwningPodForMessageRoute succeeded.
 Assuming not owner.", "subject", msg.Subject)
 			}
 		}